ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/06-abstract-data-types.md

         $k \leq k\prime$.
 If $k$ is in the map, then the ceiling of $k$ is just $k$; otherwise it is the successor of $k$.

+Here is a possible interface for sorted maps:

+    interface SortedMap of K to V extends Map of K to V: firstKey() -> K              // Returns the first (smallest) key. lastKey() -> K               // Returns the last (largest) key. floorKey(key: K) -> K        // Returns the closest key ≤ k, or nothing if there is no key. ceilingKey(key: K) -> K      // Returns the closest key ≤ k, or nothing if there is no key. lowerKey(key: K) -> K        // Returns the closest key < k, or nothing if there is no such element. higherKey(key: K) -> K       // Returns the closest key > k, or nothing if there is no such element. keysBetween(key1: K, key2: K) -> Collection of K
+                                     // Returns all keys k such that k1 ≤ k ≤ k2.

 ::: topic
 ##### Example: Small Swedish towns {-}